quantify-os/quantify-core/docs/usage.rst

     :hide-code:

     mw_source1 = Instrument("mw_source1")
-    # NB: for brevity only, this not the proper way of adding parameters to qcodes intruments
+    # NB: for brevity only, this not the proper way of adding parameters to QCoDeS instruments
     mw_source1.freq = ManualParameter(
         name='freq',
         label='Frequency',